Dashron v6 is live, using the latest roads.js 8.0.0 and a brand new framework pattern.

 CSS

 • In limiting my choices, it improves my consistency. e.g. font-size uses xs through 9xl, which maps to a change rems.
-I don’t come up with rems on a whim.
+I don’t need to come up with rems on a whim.

 • It groups CSS in an opinionated way that will improve my design. e.g. font-size increases both font-size and line-height for better readability.